shivannis/xandr-docs-public/xandr-docs/data-providers/member-data-sharing-service-contextual-only.md

 ---
 title: Member Data Sharing Service (Contextual Only)
-description: Learn steps on how Member Data Sharing Service allows you to share your segments with other platform members along with some examples. ms.custom: data-providers ms.date: 11/30/2023
+description: In this page, learn steps on how Member Data Sharing Service allows you to share your segments with other platform members, along with some examples. ms.custom: data-providers ms.date: 11/30/2023
 ---